ladiesman0x323137/hello-world/Tings/crackmes.md

 ### Analysis

-To piece everything together, I can assume that the source code would look something like this:
+If I piece everything together, I can assume that the source code would look something like this:

 ```c
 char* input() {